cmpi-standard/headers/updates.md

 * Applied description and implementation of CMInstanceMIStub() macro to all other plain C MI stub macros.
 * Fixed a argument name typo 'asscClass' in CMPIAssociationMIFT.associators().
+* Added sub-modules for each EDT, to the EDT convenience functions.

 17 July - Andy
 --------------